Why isn't my Christmas tree taking up water? 3 common causes and solutions for a hydrated, happy tree

 Just because you bought your Christmas tree from a farm doesn't necessarily mean that it's fresh.
 It could have been cut down very early in the season and stored in poor conditions, so by the time it makes it to your home it's already struggling.

 'If you cut a tree too early in the year it will shed so much faster and drink less water,' says Illan.
 'It's important to note that Christmas trees drink water from a certain part of their base called the cambium layer, not the whole base.
-It's the part just under the bark around the tree, so if the bark around the cut of your Christmas tree is damaged or pulled off when purchased, it won't drink as well either.'
+It's the part just under the bark around the tree, so if the bark around the cut of your Christmas tree is damaged or pulled off when purchased, it won't drink as well as if it were in tact.'

 Signs of a fresh Christmas tree include a strong aroma, healthy deep green needles that aren't dry, and sturdy branches that don't stoop or feel brittle to the touch.